bitrix24/b24restdocs/api-reference/crm/companies/userfields/crm-company-userfield-add.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing
-- links to pages that have not yet been created are not specified (crm.userfield.fields)
+- links to yet-to-be-created pages (crm.userfield.fields) are not provided

 {% endnote %}